 Properly applying the “Latitude Attitude” requires a fair bit of background reading, so refer to our many guides on eUpgrades if you’d like to learn about this further.

-Air Canada Signature Class is the airline’s premium offering.
+Air Canada business class is the airline’s premium offering.
 You can expect an elevated experience from check-in to arrival, complete with priority services, curated food and drink offerings, a comfortable lie-flat seat.

-What’s even better is that you can book Air Canada Signature Class with points.
+What’s even better is that you can book Air Canada business class with points.
 This includes unlocking the most premium ground services, such as access to the Air Canada Signature Suite and a Porsche ground transfer.

 With a dedicated Miles & Points strategy, you’ll soon find yourself on a direct flight with Air Canada to one of its many destinations in a very comfortable fashion.
-As the airline fully restores its pre-pandemic service, we can only expect the Signature Class offering to improve.
+As the airline fully restores its pre-pandemic service, we can only expect the business class offering to improve.

 This post provides some great insights into Air Canada’s business class offering.
 It’s a reminder that there are different levels of service and amenities available, and it’s important to know what you’re getting for your money.
 The detailed analysis and comparison to other airlines is very helpful.